moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/cross-chain-transfers.md

 Next, you will need to compile the interface in Remix:

 1. Click on the **Compile** tab, second from top
-2. Compile the interface by clicking on **Compile XcmInterface.sol**
+2. Compile the interface by clicking on **Compile XCMInterface.sol**

 ![Compiling XcmInterface.sol](/images/builders/toolkit/ethereum-api/precompiles/xcm-interface/xcm-interface-1.webp)